ronmarco/project-pages/_posts/2017-03-23-Home-Assistant-Includes.md

 sensor: !include_dir_merge_list sensor/
 ```

-Note: the sensor code is a 'list' becuase the code in each include begins with a dash (`-`).
+Note: the sensor code is a 'list' because the code in each include begins with a dash (`-`).
 If you are including code that does not begin with a dash, use the word named (i.e.,`!include_dir_merge_named`).
 The `configuration:` section is not a "list" for example.

 I hope this helps!